 In accordance with the State Medicaid Directors Letter published on January 4, 2023, when a managed care program includes ILOSs, with the exception of short term stays in an IMD, states must provide documentation of the projected ILOS of the projected ILOS Cost Percentage and the final ILOS Cost Percentage, as well as summary of actuarial managed care plan costs for delivering ILOSs.
-The projected ILOS Cost Percentage is the portion of the total capitation payments attributable to all ILOSs, excluding short term stays in an IMD, for the specific managed care program (numerator) divided by the total projected dollar amount of capitation payments specific to the Medicaid managed care program that includes the ILOS (denominator), which must include all state directed payments in accordance with 42 CFR § 438.6(c) and pass-through payments in accordance with 42 CFR § 438.6(d).
-The projected ILOS Cost Percentage is shown in Section 1, Subsection 3.B.v.b.
+The projected ILOS Cost Percentage is the portion of the total capitation payments attributable to all ILOSs, excluding short term stays in an IMD, for the specific managed care program (numerator) divided by the total projected dollar amount of capitation payments specific to the Medicaid managed care program that includes the ILOS (denominator), which must include all state directed payments in accordance with 42 CFR § 438.6(c) and pass-through payments in 3.8.v.b.